swsmith310/libswsdm/README.md

 ## Usage Summary
 *libswsdm* is used to initialize, save, and load all data in the program.
 The data for a fresh game is written in the file *saves/init.swsd*, which should be located in your game's root directory.
 This file is loaded in the `sws::DM::init()` constructor function and used to instantiate all of the data.
 As such, it should be the first function called in `main`.

 *libswsdm* is interpreted by the function `sws::DM::parse(args)`.
-This function splits the key/value pairs in the *.swsd* file into two `std::vector<std::string>` objects, which are then iterated through, generating the `sws::Data` objects into the game.
+This function splits the key/value pairs in the *.swsd* file into `std::string` objects, which are then iterated through to populate the `std::unordered_map`.

 The game is saved by calling `sws::DM::save_data(const std::string &sf)`, which creates a file with the name *sf.swsd* in the *saves* folder in the game directory containing the current value of every data in the game.
 This file can then be read and loaded into the game by calling `sws::DM::load_data(const std::string &sf)` (the *saves/* directory and *.swsd* file extension are automatically applied and therefore should not be included in `sf`).
 Note that any comments in your *init.swsd* file will not be included in the save file created by the save function.

+As an interesting quirk of the recent change to `std::unordered_map`, the save files created list flags in the reverse order that they were set in the *saves/init.swsd* file.
+This does not have any impact on loading data.

 ## Glossary
-`struct sws::Data` - Structure which defines all of the in-game data.
-Has two member variables, `std::string key` and `std::string value`, as well as setter functions for each.

-`struct sws::DM` - Static structure which defines objects and functions for saving, loading, and managing game data.

-`std::vector<std::unique_ptr<sws::Data>> data` - A vector object that stores all of the in-game data as unique pointers.
+`std::unordered_map<std::string, std::string> sws::DM::data` - Unordered map containing all the key/value pairs representing game data.

 `void sws::DM::DM()` - This function should be the very first thing you call in the main method of your game.
 This function calls `sws::DM::load_data(const std::string &sf)` on *init.swsd*, populating the `data` object and initializing all of the data in the game.

-`int sws::DM::vtoi(const int &i)` - Static function that gets a data object by index `i` and casts that object's value to int.
+`int sws::DM::vtoi(const std::string &k)` - Static function that casts `sws::DM::data[k]` value to int.

-`long sws::DM::vtol(const int &i)` - Static function that gets a data object by index `i` and casts that object's value to long.
+`long sws::DM::vtol(const std::string &k)` - Static function that casts `sws::DM::data[k]` value to long.

-`unsigned int sws::DM::vtou(const int &i)` - Static function that gets a data object by index `i` and casts that object's value to unsigned int.
+`unsigned int sws::DM::vtou(const std::string &k)` - Static function that casts `sws::DM::data[k]` value to unsigned int.

-`float sws::DM::vtof(const int &i)` - Static function that gets a data object by index `i` and casts that object's value to float.
+`float sws::DM::vtof(const std::string &k)` - Static function that casts `sws::DM::data[k]` value to float.

-`double sws::DM::vtod(const int &i)` - Static function that gets a data object by index `i` and casts that object's value to double.
+`double sws::DM::vtod(const std::string &k)` - Static function that casts `sws::DM::data[k]` value to double.

-`void sws::DM::parse(std::string const& s, const char d, std::vector<std::string>& o1, std::vector<std::string>& o2)` - The function that interprets *.swsd* files.
-Uses a simple string splitting algorithm to separate data keys and values into separate `std::vector<std::string>` variables which are then iterated through to add or manipulate data.
+`void sws::DM::parse(std::string const& s, const char d, std::string& o1, std::string& o2)` - The function that interprets *.swsd* files.
+Uses a simple string splitting algorithm to separate data keys and values into separate `std::string` objects which are then iterated through to add or manipulate data.

-`void sws::DM::add_data(const std::string &k, const std::string &v)` - This function creates a `new std::unique_ptr<sws::Data>` and pushes it onto the vector.

-`void sws::DM::update_data(const int &i, const std::string &v)` - This function allows you to update an individual data object's value by index.
+`void sws::DM::update_data(const int &k, const std::string &v)` - This function allows you to update an individual data object's value by key.

 `void sws::DM::load_data(const std::string &sf)` - This function loads the file *saves/sf.swsd* into the `std::ifstream file` object, which is then iterated through line by line. `sws::DM::parse(args)` is called on every line, and then the resulting vectors are iterated through to either `sws::DM::add_data(args)` if `sf` is equal to `"init"`; otherwise, `sws::DM::update_data(args)` is called instead.

-`void sws::DM::save_data(const std::string &sf)` - This function loads the file *saves/sf.swsd* into the `std::ofstream file` object, creating it if it does not already exist, and then uses the overloaded `<<` operator to write key value pairs to the script in the proper format.
+`void sws::DM::save_data(const std::string &sf)` - This function loads the file *saves/sf.swsd* into the `std::ofstream file` object, creating it if it does not already exist and then prints the key/value pairs from `sws::DM::data` to the file.